VolMorphNet/MarsCONE/README.md

 - paths.output
     - dem_cropped: where cropped DEM tiles are stored
     - dem_slope: optional slope rasters
-    - profiles_whole: full profiles for each transect
+    - profiles_whole: full elevation for each transect
     - profiles_cropped: cropped profiles if used by your workflow
 - paths.db
     Path to the GeoPackage database, relative to paths.base (here db/database.gpkg).